fdldestriana/snake-ladder/README.md

-# Snake Ladder 🐍 🪜
+# Snake and Ladder 🐍 🪜
 This is the repository that I created to demonstrate the snake ladder game on mobile phones using Flutter